ovlweb/ovl-for-business/README.md

-# qsn-ovl-for-business
+# OVL For business (before QSN For business)

-Server and client based platform for anyone, like an license and corporative base
+Server source codes and client based platform for anyone, like an license and corporative base

+IN DEVELOPMENT